 Stay a restful night at Joshua Inn Bed and Breakfast (named San Benito County Chamber of Commerce & Visitors Bureau Hospitality Business of the Year 2015) enjoy a wonderful home cooked meal prepared by owners Tricia & Greg Harvey.

 Then it’s off to downtown Hollister to enjoy a little shopping at San Benito Bene, a specialty shop where you can buy San Benito County home-grown favorites.
-From there you can grab a cup of coffee at Heavenly Bakery, then continue your walking and shopping in downtown Hollister with wonderful boutique shops like Bella Charm, Irma’s and Eclectic Treasures.
-You can even visit Bill’s Bullpen (named San Benito County Chamber of Commerce & Visitors Bureau Retail Business of the Year 2015) where you can buy old and new baseball, football and basketball trading cards, along with anything other sports you can think of.
+From there you can grab a cup of coffee at Heavenly Bakery, then continue your walking and shopping in downtown Hollister with wonderful boutique shops like Bella Charm and Irma’s You can even visit Bill’s Bullpen (named San Benito County Chamber of Commerce & Visitors Bureau Retail Business of the Year 2015) where you can buy old and new baseball, football and basketball trading cards, along with anything other sports you can think of.

 Lunch can be enjoyed at several restaurants from Burgers at Johnny’s Bar and Grill, for that Biker Bar feeling, or sweet potato fries at Running Rooster.
 If wonderful soup is what you are looking for Paine’s Restaurant is the place to have tomato basil soup with warm bread baked at right in Hollister.